 WHERE TO STAY IN BAVARIA for 3-10 Days

-I visited Bavaria several times, and normally, Munich is my base from which to get around.
+I visited Bavaria several times, and normally, Munich is my base from which I get around.
 However, this time I road tripped Bavaria for about two weeks and stayed at each place for no more than 5 nights.

 If you stay in Munich, you can do a lot of day trips.
 But if you drive and don’t mind changing hotels, I recommend staying in Rothenburg ob der Tauber (and visit Würzburg, etc., from there).
 Garmisch-Partenkirchen is also a great base because you can visit places like Eibsee, Zugspitze, and Schloss Neuschwanstein from there.

 Berchtesgaden is a good base if you want to explore places like Königssee, Eagle´s Nest, and Salzburg.